billymoon/fiona/readme.md

     data.number() // seeded with 67890
     data.seed(null) // reset seed to initial value data.number() // seeded with 12345

+### Weighting

+The idea of adding a weighting to the output of random allows for powerful manipulation of large sets of pseudo random data.
+For example, the distribution of income is not even, where many more people are on low income than high.
+If we simply choose from 10,000 to 1,000,000 then the average income would be around 505,000.
+If we add weighting, we can make this represent our target distribution much more accurately.

+    const salary = fiona().weighting(i => i * i * i).number(100000, 10000)
+    // salary is integer between 10,000 and 100,000 but much more likely to be low

 ### Chained data builder